remusa/renems.com/posts/zero-to-gans-course-project.md

 To start with I was considering using either one related to sports (most likely the Champion's League matches one) or one about e-sports (one about the MOBA DOTA2).
-However, I ended up choosing this one: []().
+However, I ended up choosing this [one](https://jovian.ml/remusa/course-project).
 The main reason was that I had previously used a similar one for a mobile app demo I did ~1-2 years ago, so it was interesting to me.

 ## 2. Understanding the dataset